 If you can tend the tree carefully, protect the fruit and then pick it when it’s beautifully ripe and ready to eat, you can end up with a result as perfect as these beauties!

-It’s quite hard to find Goldmine trees these days (and almost impossible to buy the fruit) because they’re very unfashionable, but if you have space for a tree in your garden and can track one down, and you have time to look after it properly, it will reward you.
+It’s quite hard to find Goldmine trees these days (and almost impossible to buy the fruit) because they’re very unfashionable.
+But if you have space for a tree in your garden and can track one down (and you have time to look after it properly) it will reward you.

-Care, and attention to detail at the right time will give you the best possible chance of getting some decent fruit from those heritage varieties.
-Fiddly, but worth the bother.
+Care, and attention to detail at the right time will give you the best possible chance of getting some decent fruit from those heritage beauties.